DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 3. Clean Up Messy Data
 4. Make Meaningful Comparisons
 5. Chart Your Data
-6. Map Your Data
+6. Tell and Show Your Data Story
-7. Edit and Host Code with GitHub
+7. Map Your Data
-8. Build with Leaflet Map Code Templates
+8. Transform Your Map Data
-9. Transform Your Map Data
+9. Edit, Host, and Embed Code on GitHub
 10. Detect Lies and Reduce Bias

 Your progress toward these learning goals will be assessed in three ways: